 Rosh Hashanah, or Jewish New Year, is one of the holiest days in the Jewish religion.
 It marks the beginning of ten days of repentance for the sins we committed the past year, and we vow to do better in the coming year.
 Rosh Hashanah is the perfect time to think about and make connections between what we hope for and what we eat.
 We pray for a healthy year, yet we eat in unhealthy ways.
 We celebrate the creation of the world, yet we do things that contribute to the destruction of the planet.
 We seek compassion while we show little for the animals who end up on the holiday menu.
 We repent for our sins and give charity.
 We “awake from our slumber” and “mend our ways.”
-So what better time is there to practice compassion, charity and new beginnings than by eating a healthy plant-based diet that is kind to our bodies, the animals and the planet?
+So what better time is there to practice compassion, charity, and new beginnings than by eating a healthy plant-based diet that is kind to our bodies, the animals, and the planet?

 On Rosh Hashanah, it is customary to eat foods that symbolize the good things we hope and pray for in the coming year.
 Certain foods are symbols and reminders of our hopes for a sweet and happy new year.
-In celebration of the New Year, 5775, here is a look at some of the traditional foods and recipes and ideas for your holiday menu.
+In celebration of the New Year, 5775, here is a look at some of the traditional foods and recipes, and ideas for your holiday menu.

 1. Apples and “Honey”

 On the first night of Rosh Hashanah, we dip challah and apples into “honey,” asking for a sweet year.
-Though Biblical texts mention honey, historians believe that it was really a fruit paste that was eaten as actual honey was hard to come by.
+Though Biblical texts mention honey, historians believe that it was a fruit paste that was eaten as actual honey was hard to come by.
 That’s good since we don’t want to start the New Year by hurting bees.
-We can practice this tradition by dipping challah and apples into agave nectar, date paste, maple syrup, brown rice syrup or the sweetener of your choice.
+We can practice this tradition by dipping challah and apples into agave nectar, date paste, maple syrup, brown rice syrup, or the sweetener of your choice.
 Read about The 5 Best Alternatives to Honey and this Guide to Natural Vegan Sweeteners to learn all about the many options available.

 Other sweet apple goodies to enjoy are this Maple Drunk Apple Pie, Peanut Butter and Fresh Apple Pancakes with Peanut Butter Maple Syrup, and Apple Butter Cookies.

 Apples are not only for dessert.
 A favorite holiday dish I make is my Tofu with Apple and Onion Relish.
 Cut a block of pressed and drained extra-firm tofu into 8 rectangular slices.
-Season ½ cup flour with 1 tsp. dried sage, 1 tsp. ground cumin and kosher salt and pepper to taste.
+Season ½ cup flour with 1 tsp dried sage, 1 tsp ground cumin, and kosher salt and pepper to taste.
 Coat the tofu with the seasoned flour and shake off any excess.
 Heat 2 Tbs. vegetable oil in a skillet over medium-high heat.
 Add the tofu slices (in batches) and cook until they are browned on both sides, about 4 minutes per side.
-Transfer the tofu to a 200 degree oven to stay warm.
+Transfer the tofu to a 200-degree oven to stay warm.
 Add 1 large onion that has been chopped into medium-sized pieces and 2 sweet apples, cored and chopped into medium-sized pieces to the skillet.
 The onions and apples will both give off a lot of water so increase the heat to high and cook until the onion is wilted and the apples are golden brown.
 This should take about 5 minutes.
 Add 3 Tbs. apple cider vinegar to the pan.
 Bring it to a boil, then lower the heat and cook until the vinegar thickens and becomes syrupy.
 Add 1 ½ cups vegetable broth and return it to a boil.
 Cook until the broth reduces to half.
-Remove the pan from the heat, add kosher salt and pepper to taste and whisk in 2 Tbs. vegan butter until smooth.
+Remove the pan from the heat, add kosher salt and pepper to taste, and whisk in 2 Tbs. vegan butter until smooth.
 Serve the tofu and top with the onion and apple relish.
 Add fresh chopped parsley for garnish.

 2. New Fruit

 People often use pomegranates as the new fruit.
-Pomegranates are symbolic for several reasons: it is said the fruit contains 613 seeds just as there are 613 mitzvot or commandments; we wish that our good deeds in the coming year will be as plentiful as the seeds of the pomegranate; and the pomegranate is a symbol of fertility and the unlimited possibilities for the New Year.
+Pomegranates are symbolic for several reasons: it is said the fruit contains 613 seeds just as there are 613 mitzvot or commandments; we wish that our good deeds in the coming year will be as plentiful as the seeds of the pomegranate; the pomegranate is a symbol of fertility and the unlimited possibilities for the New Year.
 Enjoy eating the pomegranates as is or in any of these delicious recipes: Healthy Pomegranate Quinoa Porridge, Pomegranate Sweet and Sour Tempeh, and Delectable Cashew Citrus Cream Cake with Pomegranate.

-However, the tradition of eating a new fruit can be an opportunity to explore farmers’ markets and produce section and find some interesting fruits that you and your family have never tried before.
+However, the tradition of eating a new fruit can be an opportunity to explore farmers’ markets and produce sections and find some interesting fruits that you and your family have never tried before.
 Is kiwi new to you?
-Try this Raw Kiwi Tart with Ginger, Mint and Coconut.
+Try this Raw Kiwi Tart with Ginger, Mint, and Coconut.
 Passionfruit?
 Enjoy this Tropical Coconut and Passionfruit Chia Pudding.
 Or indulge in these Raw Fruit Tartlets which have a variety of delicious, sweet fruits.